hifsaiftikhar/roman-urdu-sentiment-bot/README.md

 - No dedicated pretrained model — DistilBERT was not trained on Roman Urdu
 - Label noise — some samples in the dataset are genuinely ambiguous

 These are documented limitations, not bugs.
-63% on Roman Urdu is comparable to what other published work achieves on this language variety.
+73% on Roman Urdu is strong given the lack of dedicated pretrained models for this language variety.

 ---